DiamondLightSource/epics_device/docs/hashtable.rst

     ..  type:: hash_t

-        This is an alias for :type:`unsigned long int`.
+        This is an alias for :type:`!unsigned long int`.
 All hash functions use this type.

     ..  type:: struct hash_table_ops